gekaremi/branglez/index.md

 The reported study was funded by RFBR according to the research project 19-02-00811.

 ### Citation
-This work had been started as part of this paper: [Chaos and relativistic effects in the rotational dynamics of minor planetary satellites
+This project had been started as part of this work: [Chaos and relativistic effects in the rotational dynamics of minor planetary satellites
 ](https://ui.adsabs.harvard.edu/abs/2020jsrs.conf..339M/abstract)  (Melnikov, A. V.; Pashkevich, V. V.; Vershkov, A. N.; Karelin, G. M.)

+Publication:
+Proceedings of the Journées 2019 "Astrometry, Earth Rotation, and Reference Systems in the GAIA era", Observatoire de Paris, Paris, France, 7-9 October 2019, Ed.
+C. Bizouard, pp. 339-344

 so before publication of  next paper,  if you consider, you can cite this one :) Thanks